seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Diminish'd to her cock; her cock, a buoy
 Almost too small for sight: I'll look no more;
 Lest my brain turn, and the deficient sight
-Topple down headlong.
+Topple down headlong. /

 **GLOUCESTER**
-Set me where you stand.
+/ Set me where you stand.

 **EDGAR**
 Give me your hand: you are now within a foot
 Of the extreme verge: for all beneath the moon
-Would I not leap upright.
+Would I not leap upright. /

 **GLOUCESTER**
+/ Let go my hand.
 Here, friend, 's another purse; in it a jewel
 Well worth a poor man's taking: fairies and gods
 Prosper it with thee!
 Go thou farther off;
 Bid me farewell, and let me hear thee going.

 **EDGAR**
-Now fare you well, good sir.
+Now fare you well, good sir. /

 **GLOUCESTER**
-With all my heart.
+/ With all my heart.

 **EDGAR**
 Why I do trifle thus with his despair
-Is done to cure it.
+Is done to cure it. /

 **GLOUCESTER**
 *\[Kneeling]*
-O you mighty gods!
+/ O you mighty gods!
 This world I do renounce, and, in your sights,
 Shake patiently my great affliction off:
 If I could bear it longer, and not fall
 To quarrel with your great opposeless wills,
 My snuff and loathed part of nature should
 Burn itself out.
 If Edgar live, O, bless him!
 *\[He falls forward]*

 **EDGAR**
-Gone, sir: farewell.
-And yet I know not how conceit may rob
-The treasury of life, when life itself
-Yields to the theft: had he been where he thought,
-By this, had thought been past.
-Alive or dead?
+Ho, you sir! friend!
+Hear you, sir! speak!
+Thus might he pass indeed: yet he revives.
+What are you, sir? /

 **GLOUCESTER**
-Away, and let me die.
+/ Away, and let me die.

 **EDGAR**
 Hadst thou been aught but gossamer, feathers, air,